 The stretch shown in the video above is the main stretch you will want to try to address the problem of an anterior pelvic tilt.
 Whilst doing the above stretch, make sure to keep your glutes and core squeezed tight which will automatically cause your pelvis to draw into a neutral position.
-If you prefer to try another stretch or want a greater variety, see our page on hip flexor stretches.
+If you prefer to try another stretch or want a greater variety, see my page on hip flexor stretches.

 Stretch Out the Lower Back

-There aren’t too many stretches that work on the lower back, however a simple ‘child’s pose’ can do the trick.
+There aren’t too many stretches that work on the lower back, however, a simple ‘child’s pose’ can do the trick.
 This should help stretch out the arched back that usually accompanies an anterior pelvic tilt.